xaynn/xaynware-loader/README.md

 # xaynware-loader
 Author insane#5601 (me) and thanks for help with mysql/php fsa#9188.
-Change your config.php to working this shit, import database and install cloudflare on your server to encrypt communication + Protect your dll by VMPROTECT ULTIMATE
+Change settings in config.php and protect your application by random obfuscator, and install cloudflare to your server for encryption.